javieraubert/docker/README.md

 Docker image for [LibreNMS](https://www.librenms.org/), a fully featured network monitoring system that provides a wealth of features and device support.

+## HI JUST MODIFIYING IT TO USE HTTPS :) Javier Aubert

 > **Note**
 >
 > Want to be notified of new releases?
 Check out 🔔 [Diun (Docker Image Update Notifier)](https://github.com/crazy-max/diun)